Bashkiria (1917–1919): Legislature

 The legislature of Bashkiria was the Kese Qoroltay (lit.
 'Lesser Kurultai').
 Qualifications for membership were that candidates were at least 22 years old, and the ability for both men and women, as well as non-Bashkirs to hold office, was clearly laid out.
 The term of office for members of the Kese Qoroltay was three years.
 The first session of the Kese Qoroltay was chosen by the All-Bashkir Qoroltays, and consisted of 22 members (one member per 100,000 people).

 Executive

 The executive branch of the government was represented by the government of Bashkiria and the Bashkir Central Shuro.
 Both the government of Bashkiria and the Kese Qoroltay were originally headquartered in the Orenburg Caravanserai.
 As fighting intensified in Bashkiria, however, Bashkir forces were forced to withdraw to Chelyabinsk, held by the Czechoslovak Legion.

+Administrative-territorial division

+The administrative-territorial division of Bashkurdistan was determined at the II All-Bashkir Constituent Kurultai (Congress), which was held in Orenburg on December 8-20, 1917, considered the borders of autonomous Bashkurdistan and approved autonomy. the representative kurultai decided to approve autonomy within the borders of Little Bashkiria, and 9 cantons were created on its territory instead of counties — Burzyan-Tangaurovsky, Jitirovsky, Baryn-Tabynsky, Ichkin-Kataysky, Kipchak, Kuvakan, Tamyan-Kataysky, Tok-Churansky, Usergansky, which were divided into 75 volosts[57][58].